COS-IN/iluvatar-faas/src/Ilúvatar/docs/README.md

 Check out [here](./ANSIBLE.md) for how to use Ansible to simplify deployment of Ilúvatar to one or more nodes.

 ## Flame graphs

+An extension of the logging setup can track function execution times and convert them into flame graphs.
+See [here](./FLAME.md) for more details.